TheMachine02/Iris3D/README.md

 ![Suzanne](http://i.imgur.com/bBK9ym2.gif)

-***

-Features:
+# Features

--Flat filling at 6Mpx/s
+1. Flat filling at 6Mpx/s
--Texture mapping, at 800KPxl/s
+2. Texture mapping, at 800KPxl/s
--Basic 3D math functions
+3. Basic 3D math functions
--Depth sort
+4. Depth sort
--Double buffered framebuffer
+5. Double buffered framebuffer

-Planned :
+# Planned feature
--Cliping
+1. Cliping

+# Converters

+Iris also feature an .obj converter to a .inc file which can be compiled into an .8xv or directly included in assembly source.
+There is also a basic .bmp to .inc converter.